Saahil12/BE188-Final-Project/README.md

 	For my final project for BE188 at UCLA I designed and created a music reactive lamp.
 	The following sections below will provide enough information to create the product yourself.
 	The user has the ability to control the brightness of the lamp through a potentiometer.
 The user
-	also has the ability to switch modes from music reactive light to plain white light and vice versa
+	also has the ability to switch modes between music reactive light or plain white light through a
-	through a switch button.
+	switch button.
 The lamp also displays the day and time through an LCD screen.

 ###### Materials
 -	Arduino Uno